 Lafayette Federal Credit Union offers a handful of certificates, including its 7-month fixed rate certificate, which requires $500 to open.
 Interest is compounded and paid quarterly.
 An early withdrawal from this account will trigger a penalty equal to 360 days’ worth of dividends.

 Lafayette Federal Credit Union was chartered in 1935 and is headquartered in Rockville, Md.
 Members can access its branches in Maryland, Virginia and Washington, D.C., and CO-OP Shared Branches nationwide.
 LFCU membership is open to those who live or work in its serviced areas; work at partner agencies or companies; or are an immediate family member of a current member.
-You can also join if you are an existing member or become a member of the American Consumer Council or the Home Ownership Financial Literacy Council.
+You can also join if you are an existing member or become a member of the Home Ownership Financial Literacy Council.

 4. La Capitol Federal Credit Union — 0.70% APY, $2,500 minimum deposit